Riding Arena Maintenance

-Taking good care of your arena surface with a regular maintenance regime, is essential for keeping your equestrian surface riding at its optimum performance level.
-The frequency and type of maintenance that you undertake will depend largely on the climate, your chosen arena surface, the number of horses using it, the type of riding that you do and whether it’s for indoor or outdoor arenas.
+Taking good care of your arena surface, with a thorough and regular maintenance regime, is essential to keeping your equestrian surface riding at its optimum performance level.
+The frequency and type of maintenance that you should undertake will depend largely on the climate, your chosen arena surface, the level of use and the type of riding that you do.

 Waxed equestrian surfaces are generally very durable, requiring only minimal maintenance to keep them at peak performance.
-Due to the wax’s binding and adhesive properties, these types of footings are usually dust-free, provide minimal kickback, adapt well to most changes in climate and require little to no irrigation.
+Due to the wax’s binding and adhesive properties, these types of footings are usually dust-free, provide minimal kick-back, adapt well to most changes in climate and require no additional irrigation.

-Non-coated surfaces, however, require a significant increase in maintenance.
-Unlike waxed footings, these types of riding surfaces are susceptible to drying out, particularly during hot summer months, which can cause the silica sand to ride ‘deep’.
-To prevent this, most non-coated equestrian surfaces require thorough and regular irrigation, which helps to keep the arena footing material secure and compacted.
+Non-Coated surfaces, in comparison, require a significant increase in maintenance.
+Unlike waxed footings, these types of riding surfaces are susceptible to drying out, particularly during hot summer months, which can cause the silica sand to ‘ride deep’.
+To prevent this, most non-waxed equestrian surfaces require thorough and regular irrigation, which helps to keep the footing secure and compacted.

-Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface, this is obviously especially important for outdoor arenas.
+Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface.
 Droppings and organic matter can quickly degrade into your footing, affecting its stability and causing the surface to dry out prematurely.

-Whether you use a quad bike or tractor to maintain the arena surface, ensure that tyres are clean so as not to contaminate your footing.
+Whether you use a quad bike or tractor to maintain the surface, ensure that the tyres are clean to prevent them contaminating the footing.

 Never neglect your surface.
 Keep in mind that a regular and thorough maintenance programme significantly prolongs the life span of your arena and avoids expensive repairs.